DataDog/integrations-extras/jfrog_platform/README.md

     td-agent
     ```

     The API key is configured in `td-agent`, which will start sending logs to Datadog.
-For other types of installation, please refer to the [original documentation][18]
+For other types of installation, see the [JFrog documentation][18]

     Add all attributes as facets from **Facets** > **Add** (on the left side of the screen in Logs) > **Search**.